Odor/SweatKnowledge

 • Moderate to severe body odor significantly affecting daily life

-• Want permanent solution, don't want repeated treatments
+• Want long-term stability, don't want repeated treatments

 • Willing to accept short recovery period for long-term results

-💡 Dr. Liu's Recommendation: "Looking at the long term, minimally invasive surgery is the most economical and effective choice.
-One treatment, lifetime benefit."
+💡 Dr. Liu's Recommendation: "Looking at the long term, minimally invasive surgery is often a relatively cost-effective choice in both price and results.
+One treatment, with long-term benefit for most patients."

 Long-Term Cost Comparison: 10-Year Analysis